CodingKrills/RayFisher-24/readme.md

 ## I'm a Programmer, Student, Problem Slover, and Teacher!!

-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning DSA
 - 👯 I’m looking to collaborate with other Problem Slover and Programmer
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to illustrated and Photography